jina-ai/docs/chapters/flow/index.md

 ## Using Flow API to Compose Your Jina Workflow

-##### Summary: In this section, you will get to know how to construct the flow via different approaches.
+##### Summary: In this section, you will get to know how to construct the flow using different approaches.

 ### Feature description and expected outcome
 In search systems, tasks such as indexing often involve multiple steps: preprocessing, encoding, storing, etc. In Jina's architecture, each step is implemented by an Executor and wrapped by a Pod.
 This microservice design makes the whole pipeline flexible and scalable.
 Accomplishing a task is then orchestrating all these Pods to work together, either sequentially or in parallel; locally or remotely.